RiskiVR/RiskiPlayer/README.md

 ## How To Use

  - Download [VRChat Creator Companion](https://vrchat.com/home/download) from VRChat and install UdonSharp in your Creator Companion project.
- - Download the RiskiPlayer Unity Package from [Releases](https://github.com/RiskiVR/RiskiPlayer/releases/latest).
+ - Download the latest RiskiPlayer Unity Package from [Releases](https://github.com/RiskiVR/RiskiPlayer/releases/latest).
  - Install the [ProTV package](https://vpm.techanon.dev/) via VCC.
  - Import the RiskiPlayer Unity package into your world project.
  - Drag & Drop the RiskiPlayer prefab anywhere in the scene or hierarchy.